Matthieu98/D_I_Project/Pages/Jobs.md

 Dell Technical Direct Services provided training courses to Fayetteville State University and Clark Atlanta University.
 The program can take 8-16 weeks depending on if it is integrated into a class curriculum or a standalone session.
 The program is designed for sophomores and juniors pursuing Computer Science or similar technical degrees.
 <br /><br />
 ### Other Opportunities
-For other opportunities check out Dell roles on your school's handshake platform or [internX](https://theinternx.com/#students) if your school has a partnership with them.
+For other opportunities such as Marketing, Sales, Engineering, Human Resources, IT Support, and Finance check out Dell roles on your school's handshake platform or [internX](https://theinternx.com/#students) if your school has a partnership with them.